farbeiza/gdrsync.py/README.md

 ## Configuration

-Gdrsync.py will read some configuration options from the file `.gdrsync.py` in the user's home directory, if it exists.
+Gdrsync.py will read some configuration options from the file `.config/gdrsync/config.ini` in the user's home directory, if it exists.

     [gdrsync]
     clientId = xxxxxxxx
     clientSecret = xxxxxxxx
-    refreshToken = xxxxxxxx

 ### clientId, clientSecret